kl82slo/kl82slo.github.io/_posts/2022-03-19-0010 Disribution Services  Bursting email.md

 # In progress

 ## Intro
-If we want to use table as source for emails and filters
+How to use table as source for emails and filters whithin distribution service.

 ## Source
-For this exaple I will be using the folowing report   <br />
+For this example I will be using the following report  <br />
 ![BASIC_DATA_01](/img/20220319_0010/0_Drzave.png)

-And for easier understanding of the folowing here are the sources for it   <br />
+And for easier understanding of the following here are the sources for it   <br />
 ![BASIC_DATA_01](/img/20220319_0010/1_F_Countires.png)

 ![BASIC_DATA_01](/img/20220319_0010/2_D_Countries.png)